 Inspiring students to volunteer is key to our Strategy, but we can proudly say that they don’t need much encouragement

-Our students are proud to part of the London community and consistently passionate about helping those in need.
-So when a devastating fire engulfed Grenfell Tower in the borough of Kensington and Chelsea they wanted to help and quickly.
+Our students are proud to be part of the London community and are consistently passionate about helping those in need.
+So when a devastating fire engulfed Grenfell Tower in the Borough of Kensington and Chelsea they wanted to help and quickly.

 As soon as the tragic news broke, our students rallied around to organise an emergency response by coordinating volunteers at community centres and donations of food, clothes, money and blood.

 Led by student Ayah Benberna and the Islamic Society, and supported by Middlesex Students’ Union, many students felt compelled to help.

 One volunteer was Sabren Amin, Vice-President of the Arab Society at Middlesex and a regular volunteer at the Al Manaar Muslim Cultural Heritage Centre.
 “I don't think there’s any human that wouldn't want to help, especially knowing that the affected area was only a few tube stops away from us,” she says.